Keith P. Segalla

 With an ever increasing demand for technology enhancements in the area of infrastructure, hardware, software, and training, the QPS Technology Planning and Training Team will continue to dedicate research, funding, and training for instructional technology that benefits digital learning,assessment, management, and home/school communication.

 In collaboration with the Superintendents Leadership Team, Program Directors, Principals, and QPS Digital Learning Teams (Elementary, Middle, High Schools), The QPS Technology Planning and Training Team will continue to monitor our district’s level of readiness, support students and educators, and evaluate existing technologies.

 Quincy Public Schools will continue to provide a comprehensive technology plan, which will better serve our students, educators, and parents.
 We seek to equip students with the knowledge and skills necessary to compete in the 21stCentury and strive to provide staff with state-of-the-art equipment and technical support and training, enhancing classroom learning.

-Through efficient and effective communications between QPS staff, students, parents, and the community, incorporating state-of-the-art network services, including Email,Social Media (Facebook, Twitter),Aspen, Website, Educational Station ~ Channel 22, and Instant Alert Telecommunications, our mission will be achieved.
+Through efficient and effective communication between QPS staff, students, parents, and the community, incorporating state-of-the-art network services, including Email,Social Media (Facebook, Twitter),Aspen, Website, Educational Station ~ Channel 22, and Honeywell Instant Alert and our mission will be achieved.

-The Massachusetts Department of Elementary and Secondary Education issued the following Information and Technology benchmarks to school districts that will allow a pathway to a successful Technology Plan.
+The Massachusetts Department of Elementary and Secondary Education highlights various Information and Educational Technology benchmarks to school districts that will allow a pathway to a successful Technology Plan.
 Technology Plan benchmarks include:

-- Access to the Internet Beyond the School Day
+7. Access to the Interne tbeyond the School Day

 Additional Resources and Links: